Harold Ballard: Partner in Leafs ownership group

 He also expanded the number of concerts, entertainment acts, and conventions booked in the building.
 Ballard booked The Beatles on each of their three North American tours from 1964 to 1966.
 On the second tour, in 1965, Ballard sold tickets for two shows, even though the agreement had been for only one.
 On the hot summer day of one of the concerts, Ballard ordered the building's heat turned up, shut off the water fountains, and also delayed both of the concerts for over an hour.
-The only available refreshments were large soft drinks from the concession stands.
+The only available refreshments were large soft drinks from the concession stands at triple the price.

 In 1969, Ballard and Stafford Smythe were charged with tax evasion and accused of using Maple Leaf Gardens Ltd. to pay for their personal expenses.
 Bassett, who had by this time become chairman of the board, received the support of the board of directors in an 8–7 vote to fire Smythe and Ballard.
 However, Bassett didn't force Smythe and Ballard to sell their shares, and both men remained on the board.
 This proved to be a serious strategic blunder, as Smythe and Ballard controlled almost half the company's shares between them.
 A year later, they staged a proxy war to regain control of the board.
 Ballard was reappointed executive vice president.
 Facing an untenable situation, Bassett resigned as chairman and sold his shares to Ballard and Stafford Smythe in September 1971.

 Smythe died just six weeks later.
 At age 68, Ballard won a battle with Stafford's family and bought his shares, giving him a 60 percent controlling interest in the Gardens.
 He installed himself as president and chairman of Maple Leaf Gardens and governor of the Maple Leafs.